MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ---
-author: mamithan
-description: How to add a note (including text and drawings) to a 3D model in Dynamics 365 Product Visualize ms.author: mamithan ms.date: 01/29/2020 ms.service: crm-online ms.topic: article
+title: Add a note to your 3D model in Dynamics 365 Product Visualize.
-title: Add a note to your 3D model in Dynamics 365 Product Visualize ms.reviewer: v-brycho
+description: Learn how to add a note (including text and drawings) to a 3D model in Dynamics 365 Product Visualize.
+author: sbmjais
+ms.author: shjais
+manager: shujoshi
+ms.date: 02/17/2020
+ms.service: crm-online
+ms.topic: article
+ms.reviewer:
 ---

 # Add a note to a 3D model in Dynamics 365 Product Visualize